Inventhrice/HawkHacks2022/README.md

 1. Save the state change via checkbox into database
 2. Time and Date attribute of the Task model: so we can implement a Reminder function for this app
 3. Calendar view: give a overview of all tasks schduled in a specific time period
-4. Tag and Priority level attribute: group and classify the tasks and choose which oned to be displayed on the webpage
+4. Tag and Priority level attribute: group and classify the tasks and choose which ones to be displayed on the webpage
 5. Sort functions: sort by time, date, priority or tags
-6. others
+6. more...

 **Anyone is welcomed to fork and contribute**